 See if the breeder is a real company or person on Facebook or other social media platforms.
 Scammers often use fake names and pictures.
 If the social profile is new with a low number of friends, it could be a scammer.
 Breeder’s should have a professional website other than social media accounts.

-Ask the breeder for 3 or 4 references, including pictures of successful adoptions.
+Ask the breeder for 2 - 4 references, including pictures of successful adoptions.
 A good breeder will be TICA certified or a member with their cattery listed on the web site.
+Many breeders have social media and websites of previous / current cat owners from their cattery.
 Also, ask for Vet information and how long they have been in business.

 Application Process and Contract

 A good breeder will have an application process to ensure their kittens will be living in a happy home.
 A comprehensive contract should be produced that contains health, financial, adoption, declawing, and food preparation procedures.
 Be aware of kittens that are listed for too good to be true prices such as $500.00 or $700.00.
+Run if you see a Bengal for less than 1200.00.
 The cost may be enticing but it is no where near the cost to raise a kitten.
 The low selling price is lure for eager buyers.
+Remember, the price for the kitten goes for not only the living condition, toys, supplies, health, food, and genetic workup of the kitten and parents.

 Never pay via western union or money gram.
 Once the money is sent, there is no way to retrieve it.
 Submit payment using PayPal, credit card, Klarna, or any electronic payment that has dispute resolution services.
 Never pay for the entire balance for a kitty all at once.
 Scammers will often want full payment in one transaction.
 Also, use a credit card instead of direct cash payments or debit.
 Credit card purchases can be disputed easier.